erxes/erxes/docs/docs/plugin-tutorials/core-plugins/emailtemplate.md

 ⚙️ Self-hosted client, please go to **<a href="https://docs.erxes.io/docs/plugins/plugin-installation">the plugin installation documentation</a>** to install the Email template plugin after installing the erxes XOS.

-‍💻  SaaS clients, when you sign-up for the Email template plugin, will be there already, so just go along with this guideline to get started with this plugin
+‍💻  SaaS clients, when you sign-up for the Email template plugin, will be there already, so just go along with this guideline to get started with this plugin.

 ### Create your email template